 If you require any routine maintenance services, feel free to contact the following vendors: TOTAL AIR (AC and Heating Service): 702-564-0008 | Ultimate Pool and Lawn Service: 702-210-3468 | Home Mechanix (Handyman Repairs): 702-375-8623.
 Calling in a repair to a vendor will require payment directly from you to the vendor and may not qualify for a reimbursement.
 Please be sure to contact our office for air conditioning, heating or plumbing related issues.

 Due to our current economic situation, Mr. Nicklin is concerned that the USPS is not a reliable method of sending your monthly owner disbursements.
 Therefore, he suggests to sign up for direct deposit (epay) if you haven't already taken advantage of this service.
 By signing up for direct deposit you'll be guaranteed of receiving your money directly in your chosen bank account in a timely manner (available at nicklinpm.com)

-It's that time of year again to get your cooling system serviced.
-We are down to only one company who will charge us only $49 for this service (per cooling unit).
-If you want this service, please call our maintenance department.
+It's that time of year again to get your heating system serviced.
+If you would like this service, please call our maintenance department.
 If you have another company that you would like us to use, please call and we will coordinate for you with the tenant.
 We strongly recommend completing this service, especially if you have a home warranty.